 Body

-Students, Faculty and Staff can request a SharePoint site based on Microsoft's Communication site template to set up and manage a project or a department site.
-Designed to share information to others (think one-to-many) , use a communication site to inform and engage project stakeholders or department members, including but not limited to Students, Faculty, and Staff.
+Students, Faculty and Staff can request a SharePoint site based on Microsoft's Communication site template to set up and manage a project or department site.
+Designed to share information to others (think one-to-many), use a communication site to inform and engage project stakeholders or department members, including but not limited to Students, Faculty, and Staff.
 External sharing can be enabled by request (please include the use case when requesting a site).

 No matter the site type or whether you are Student, Faculty, or Staff, you can set permissions, create and manage lists, upload files, share documents, and more!